Newark-on-Trent: 19th–21st centuries

-The main industries in Newark in the last hundred years have been clothing, bearings, pumps, agricultural machinery and pine furniture, and the refining of sugar.
-British Sugar still has one of its sugar-beet processing factories to the north of the town near the A616 (Great North Road).
+The main industries in Newark in the last hundred years have been clothing, bearings, pumps, agricultural machinery and pine furniture, along with the refining of sugar.
+British Sugar still has one of its sugar beet processing factories to the north of the town, near the A616 (Great North Road).
 There have been several factory closures especially since the 1950s.
-The breweries that closed in the 20th century included James Hole and Warwicks-and-Richardsons.
+The breweries that closed in the 20th century included James Hole and Warwicks & Richardsons.

 Population

 Newark had a population of 30,345 at the 2021 census, a 10% increase from the 27,700 of the 2011 census.
 The ONS Mid Year Population Estimates for 2007 indicated that the population had risen to some 26,700.
-Another estimate (2009): "The population of Newark itself was 27,700 and the district of Newark and Sherwood has a population of 75,000 at the 2011 Census.
-The Office for National Statistics also identifies a wider "Newark-on-Trent built up area" with a 2011 census population of 43,363 and a "Newark-on-Trent built up area subdivision" with a population of 37,084.
-In the 2011 census, 77 per cent of adults in the town are employed, according to the latest ONS data.
+(Note: Another estimate (2009): "The population of Newark itself was 27,700 and the district of Newark and Sherwood has a population of 75,000 at the 2011 Census.)
+The Office for National Statistics also identifies a wider Newark-on-Trent built up area with a 2011 census population of 43,363 and an area subdivision with a population of 37,084.
+(Note: Citations include maps of the area.)
+In the 2011 census, 77% of adults in the town were employed.